johnnyfreeman/glint/README.md

   - User prompts
   - 1Password vaults
 - **Automatic Value Caching:** Save user-prompted values to the environment file for future use.
-- **Supports GET and POST Methods:** Easily configure HTTP methods in your request definitions.
+- **Supports All HTTP Methods:** Easily configure HTTP methods in your request definitions.

 ## Installation